Dr Tim van Wanrooij

 In Office Therapy

 Attend therapy in the office, in Dublin City Centre - D2.
-The office is at Merrion Square, close to the Dart station at Grand Canal Dock at 15 Mount Street Lower.
+The office is at Merrion Square, close to the Dart station, Grand Canal Dock at 42 Mount Street Upper.

 Remote Video Therapy